adavarski/gRPC-go-k8s-example/README.md

-# GRPC Golang microservice example
+# GRPC Golang microservice example (Docker & K8s)
-This repository is a example of some grpc capabilities in go, using docker and other containerization technologies for maximum scalability.
+This repository is a example of some grpc capabilities in Go, using docker and k8s for maximum scalability.

 ## Pre: Install Go
 ```